Skip to content

 Alternative methods:

-1. If you have a main router, log in to it and check if it gets a public IP from your ISP.
+1. If you have a primary router, log in to it and check if it gets a public IP from your ISP.

 2. Ask your ISP for a public IP address.
 This may incur an extra fee.

-3. If the above two methods don't work (e.g., if your network is behind CGNAT), you can use a reverse proxy solution such as Astrorelay.
-Alternatively, you may try our SD-WAN solution: AstroWarp.
+3. If the above two methods don't work (e.g., if your network is behind CGNAT), you may try our SD-WAN solution AstroWarp.

 Confirm if Port Forwarding is required